piotrek-orlowski/ukfRcpp/README.md

 }
 ```

 The file https://github.com/piotrek-orlowski/ukfRcpp/blob/master/src/testFilter.cpp provides an example.
 This file compiles alongside the package and exposes to the user the `testUKFclass` function.
+The function simulates a simple two-state VAR, generates noisy non-linear observations, initializes and runs the filter, and finally returns true and filtered states, and noisy observations alongside a Gaussian likelihood.

+# Author

+The package is being developed by Piotr Orłowski